-Sophia Walker is the Editor of Milk Drunk Diary and contributes to the Huffington Post Parents, Brit Mums and other media.
-She lives with her son Boo and husband in London.
-When she grows up, she hopes to own a pug dog!
+Sophia Walker is the Editor of Milk Drunk Diary and contributes to the Huffington Post Parents, Brit Mums and Bloggers Required.
+A professional copywriter, Sophia also ghost writes for a number of SMEs, blogs and brands, mainly in marketing, travel and wellbeing.
+She lives with her husband, son and pet hamster in London!
+You can get in touch at email@example.com

 Milk Drunk Diary is an editorial blogzine based in the UK.
 We buy, borrow and receive products to test and review.
 Our opinions are always honest and our own.